Mayitzin/ahrs/README.md

 ```

 - A whole bunch of [new constant values](https://ahrs.readthedocs.io/en/latest/constants.html) (mainly for Geodesy) accessed from the top level of the package.
+- [Metrics](https://ahrs.readthedocs.io/en/latest/metrics.html) for rotations in 3D spaces using quaternions and direction cosine matrices.
 - New operations, properties and methods for class `Quaternion` (now also derived from `numpy.ndarray`)
+- New class `QuaternionArray` to simultaneously handle an array of several quaternions.
+- New submodule `frames` to represent the position of an object in different reference frames.
 - Docstrings are improved with further explanations, references and equations whenever possible.

 ## More Attitude Estimators